peter-hinch/peter-hinch/README.md

 ### Hi, I'm Peter 👋

-- 🌱 I’m currently learning JavaScript, Java and C# in my course at Diploma level in Melbourne, Australia having recently completed my Certificate IV level studies.
-Very interested in developing a greater knowledge about JavaScript and web development - currently working through freeCodeCamp and The Odin Project to learn a little more outside of class.
+- 🌱 I’m currently learning JavaScript, Java and C# in my course at Diploma level in Melbourne, Australia having recently completed Certificate IV level study.
+Very interested in developing a greater knowledge about JavaScript and Web Development - At the moment I am working through a few personal projects to further my skills in these areas.

+- 🔭 I’m currently working on my personal portfolio.

 - 📫 You can find me on Twitter - https://twitter.com/petehinchcodes